JuanitaCathy/pocketfin/README.md

 # PocFin - Finance App

 Welcome to **PocFin**, a financial management app that helps you track your income, expenses, and savings.
-It also features a goal tracker, transaction log, and a chatbot powered by CopilotKit to assist you with managing your finances.
+It also features a goal tracker, transaction log.
+It's powered by Langraph agent for user interaction by copilotkit coagents!

 ## Features

 - **Income & Expense Tracker**: Track your income and expenses with ease.
 Visualize your balance and track your progress towards savings.
 - **Goal Tracker**: Set financial goals and monitor your progress towards achieving them.
 Once the goal is reached, confetti will celebrate your achievement.
 - **Transaction Log**: Keep a log of all your financial transactions, including income and expenses.
-- **Chatbot Assistant**: A helpful chatbot powered by CopilotKit is available to guide you through managing your finances.

 ## Tech Stack